TheIconfactory/Tapestry/Documentation/API.md

   * element (required): the elements in the HTML to check: "link", "meta", or any other tag.
   * check (required): the attribute in the element to check
   * match (required): a string _or_ regex pattern that will be used to find matching attribute values
-  * use (optional): the attribute in the element that contains a value to use with the plugin
+  * use (optional): the attribute in the element that contains a value to use with the connector
   * extract (optional): a string _or_ regex pattern that will be used on the value specified by `use` and passed to the `variable`.
   * variable (optional): `site` or any variable defined in `ui-config.json` that will be set using `extract`.